mimiho19/dogstagram/README.md

-# my_nutrition
+# dogstagram
-this is a single page application about nutrition
+This is a single page application for all the dog lovers in the world.